31 Alternate Uses for Cat Litter

 29. Use for Other Animals as Litter

 Some cat litters can actually be used as litters for other types of animals such as ferrets.
-While you will typically be limited to certain types of litter than can be used (such as wood chips, paper pellets, etc.) there is still some overlap.
+While you will typically be limited to certain types of litter that can be used (such as wood chips, paper pellets, etc.) there is still some overlap.
 Being able to combine a bag of litter to be used for both your cat and your ferret can save time and money at the store.
 If you are unsure if a particular type of litter is safe for you other pets we encourage you to consult your vet first.

 30. Portable Toilet for RVs or Campers that Don’t Have a Bathroom

-Many RVs don’t come with a standard toilet and obviously anybody camping in a tent doesn’t have access to a conventional bathroom as well.
+Many RVs don’t come with a standard toilet and obviously, anybody camping in a tent doesn’t have access to a conventional bathroom as well.
 In addition, certain campsites have strict rules when it comes to disposing of your waste.
 Some people have utilized cat litter to create makeshift toilets so that it is easy to lock in and dispose of your waste in the same manner your cat uses it!
 A good example of this approach can be read here.

 31. Put in Refrigerator to Absorb Smells

 We all know about the benefits of putting a box of baking soda in the back of your refrigerator to help combat food odors.
 However, cat litter performs in a similar manner (with many cat litters even having baking soda built in).
-Simply fill up a small container with some cat litter and put in the back of your refrigerator and let it work its magic.
+Simply fill up a small container with some cat litter and put it in the back of your refrigerator and let it work its magic.

 If any of our readers have any more unique applications for cat litter please do contact us and we will add it to the list!